 A rainforest is a forest that grows in an area with a high rainfall.
 Most rainforests receive over 2,000 mm (80 in.) of rain every year.

 Running parallel above and below the Equator are two more imaginary lines: the Tropic of Cancer and the Tropic of Capricorn respectively.
-The world’s tropical regions are located within these lines.
+The world’s tropical regions are located within these two lines.

 In tropical regions, the sun is directly overhead at least once during the year.